notjustavibe/Android_Calculator_App/README.md

 ## Qasim Calculator

-A lightweight arithmetic calculator app built with Python and the Kivy framework.
+A modern calculator app built with Python and the Kivy framework, packaged as a native Android APK using Buildozer and python-for-android.

-Supports basic operations (+, -, *, /, %), decimal input, backspace, and clear.
-Packaged into a native Android APK using Buildozer and python-for-android.
+### Features
+- Standard arithmetic operations with a scientific mode
+- Calculation history
+- Unit converters: Length, Area, Volume, Weight, Speed, Pressure, Power, Temperature
+- Number system converter (Binary, Octal, Decimal, Hexadecimal)
+- Custom-styled UI with rounded cards, icon navigation, and screen transitions

 ### Built with
 - Python 3.11